 4. Be My Guest!

 After being a part of these many interactions, you’re bound to find an interesting and relevant topic to write a guest post on.
 These are typically 500-1000 words long, and you can send them to blogs where you’re active or the blogs that usually post similar content.
-If they agree to put up your post, you’ll be able to tap their followers for your own event.
+If they agree to put up your post, you’ll be able to tap their followers for your own event or concert.
 And even if they don’t, you’ll still have some fresh content for your own blog.
 It’s a win-win, anyway, so why not?

 5. Three Wise Men